Randonee/easybuild/README.md

 Sublime Text 3 Build System
 ----------------

 Sublime Text 3 users can add this as their build system to build from within Sublime Text.
-This will give output and clickable errors in the sublime text consol window.
+This will give output and clickable errors in the sublime text console window.

 	{
 		"shell_cmd": "eb",